Spring 2019 Undergraduate Courses

 This is an interdisciplinary survey course on Brazilian culture and society from the colonization to the present.
 Students will read texts from areas such as Brazilian history, politics, economy, architecture, literature, cinema, religion, and music, as well as watch films and videos related to them.
 The course will link Brazil’s colonial past to its current state of affairs, with an emphasis on the cultural and ethnic diversity of the country, particularly in relation to race, class, and gender.

 PORT 347 / 785: Brazilian Studies: Afro-Latin American Cultures

-This is an interdisciplinary survey course about the history of the Afro-descendant communities in Latin America with an emphasis on the cultural production of these groups.
-We will analyze how Afro-descendants have represented themselves and been represented in literature, cinema, and music.
-We will discuss how they have used art as a form of self-and political-expression.
-Students will acquire a solid view of the history of race relations in countries such as Brazil, Cuba, Colombia, and Argentina, and see the role that African identity has played in the formation of these national cultures.
+This is a survey course about the history of the Afro-descendant communities in Latin America with an emphasis on the cultural productions of these groups, particularly music and film.
+We will analyze how Afro descendants have represented themselves and been represented in literature, cinema, and music.
+We will also discuss how they have used art as a form of self— and political— expression.
+Students will acquire a solid view of the history of race relations in countries such as Brazil, Cuba, Colombia, Peru, and Argentina, and see the role that African identity has played in the formation of these national cultures.

 SPAN 324: Grammar and Composition

 9:00-9:50, MWF, 4012 Wescoe

 10:00-10:50, MWF, 4012 Wescoe